Locally Trivial Deformations of Toric Varieties: Introduction

 \subsection{Main results}

 We now summarize the main results of the paper.
-Let $X=X_\Sigma$ be a $\QQ$-factorial toric variety with corresponding fan $\Sigma$.
+Let $X=X_\Sigma$ be a $\QQ$-factorial toric variety\footnote{Throughout the paper, all toric varieties are assumed to be normal.} with corresponding fan $\Sigma$.
 See \S\ref{sec:toricprelim} for notation and details on toric varieties.
 Our starting point is the combinatorial description of $H^1(X,\T_X)$ and $H^2(X,\T_X)$ from \cite{ilten1,ilten3}.
 Indeed, when $X$ is complete, for every $k\geq 1$ there are isomorphisms

 see \thref{prop:cohom2}.
 Here, $\rho$ ranges over rays of $\Sigma$, $\bu$ ranges over characters of the torus, and $V_{\rho,\bu}$ is a particular simplicial complex contained in $\Sigma$, see \S\ref{sec:divisor}.